 The following event-related operators with function syntax are supported.
-The operators noEvent, pre, edge, and change, are vectorizable according to section 12.4.6 initial() Returns true during the initialization phase and false otherwise [thereby triggering a time event at the beginning of a simulation. terminal() Returns true at the end of a successful analysis [thereby ensuring an event at the end of successful [simulation]. noEvent(expr) Real elementary relations within expr are taken lit- - erally, i.e., no state or time event is triggered.
-See also section 3.7.3.2 and section 8.5. smooth(p, expr) If $p >= 0$ smooth(p,expr) returns expr and states that expr is p times continuously differentiable, i.e.: expr is continuous in all real variables appearing in the expression and all partial derivatives with respect to all appearing real variables exist and are contin- uous up to order p.
+The operators noEvent, pre, edge, and change, are vectorizable according to section 12.4.6 initial() Returns true during the initialization phase and false otherwise.
+[Hereby, initial() triggers a time event at the be- ginning of a simulation.] terminal() Returns true at the end of a successful analysis.
+[Hereby, terminal() ensures an event at the end of successful simulation. noEvent(expr) Real elementary relations within expr are taken lit- • erally, i.e., no state or time event is triggered.
+See also section 3.7.3.2 and section 8.5. smooth(p, expr) If $p >= 0$ smooth(p,expr) returns expr and states Emotion (p, onpr) that expr is p times continuously differentiable, i.e.: expr is continuous in all real variables appearing in the expression and all partial derivatives with respect to all appearing real variables exist and are contin- uous up to order p.
 The argument p should be a scalar integer parameter expression.
 The only al- lowed types for expr in smooth are: real expressions, arrays of allowed expressions, and records contain- ing only components of allowed expressions.
 See also section 3.7.3.2. sample(start, interval) Returns true and triggers time events at time in- stants start + iinterval (i=0,1,), and is only true during the first event iteration at those times.
 At event iterations after the first one at each event and during continuous integration the opera- tor always returns false.
 The starting time start and the sample interval interval must be param- eter expressions and need to be a subtype of Real or Integer.
-The sample interval interval must be a positive number. pre(y) Returns the left limit $y(t^{\text{pre}})$ of variable $y(t)$ at a time instant t.
-At an event instant, $y(t^{pre})$ is the value of y after the last event iteration at time in- stant t (see comment below).
-The pre() operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable y is either a sub- type of a simple type or is a record component, (b) y is a discrete-time expression (c) the operator is not applied in a function class.
-[Note: This can be ap- plied to continuous-time variables in when-clauses, see section 3.8.3 for the definition of discrete-time expression.]
-The first value of pre(y) is determined in the initialization phase.
-See also section 3.7.3.1. edge(b) Is expanded into (b and not pre(b)) for Boolean variable b.
+The sample interval interval must be a positive number. pre(y) Returns the left limit $y(t^{-})$ of variable $y(t)$ at a time instant t.
+At an event instant, $y(t^-)$ is the value of y after the last event iteration at time instant $t$ (see comment below).
+Any subscripts in the component expression $y$ must be parameter expressions.
+The pre() operator can be applied if the following three conditions are fulfilled simultaneously: (a) variable y is either a subtype of a simple type or is a record component, (b) $y$ is a discrete-time expression (c) the operator is not applied in a function class.
+[This can be applied to continuous-time variables in when-clauses, see section 3.8.3 for the definition of discrete-time expression.]
+The first value of pro(y) is determined in the initial The first value of pre(y) is determined in the initial- ization phase.
+See also section 3.7.3.1.

+edge(b) Is expanded into (b and not pre(b)) for Boolean variable b.
 The same restrictions as for the pre() op- erator apply (e.g. not to be used in function classes). change(v) Is expanded into (v<>pre(v)).
-The same restric- tions as for the pre() operator apply.

-reinit(x, expr) In the body of a when clause, reinitializes x with expr at an event instant. x is a scalar or ar- ray Real variable that is implicitly defined to have StateSelect.always [so must be selected as a state, and it is an error, if this is not possible]. expr needs to be type-compatible with x.
-The reinit operator can only be applied once for the same variable - ei- ther as an individual variable or as part of an array of variables.
+The same restric- tions as for the pre() operator apply. reinit(x, expr) In the body of a when clause, reinitializes x with expr at an event instant. x is a scalar or ar- ray Real variable that is implicitly defined to have StateSelect.always.
+[It is an error if the variable cannot be selected as a state.] expr needs to be type-compatible with x.
+The reinit operator can only be applied once for the same vari- able - either as an individual variable or as part of an array of variables.
 It can only be applied in the body of a when clause in an equation section.
-See also sec- tion 8.3.6.
+See also section 8.3.6.